-Overall, I have over 15 years’ experience studying and researching crime, justice, human rights and other societal issues.
-My research interests include: criminological theories (Christie’s ideal victim/offender, Durkheim’s collective effervescence, theories of anomie, realism in criminology, social control and classicism in criminology); human trafficking; immigration; asylum; smuggling; organised crime; victimology, victims, trauma and vulnerabilities; human rights; culture wars; multiculturalism; state policymaking; and conflict of rights.
+Overall, I have extensive experience studying and researching crime, justice, human rights and other societal issues.
+Research interests include: criminological theories (Christie’s ideal victim/offender, Durkheim’s collective effervescence, theories of anomie, critical criminology, zemiology, left and right realism in criminology, social control and classicism in criminology); human trafficking and supply chains; immigration; asylum; smuggling; organised crime; child sexual abuse and exploitation; victimology, victims, trauma and vulnerabilities; human rights; culture wars; multiculturalism; state policymaking; and conflict of rights.

-I have a strong interest in the interplay between Criminology/Criminal Justice and International Relations, Human Rights, Social Work, Politics and Philosophy.
-I have over 6 years’ experience with conducting empirical research in Criminology, Criminal Justice and Social Work using a range of qualitative and quantitative methods.
+I have a strong interest in the interplay between Criminology/Criminal Justice and International Relations, Human Rights, Criminal Law, International Law (particularly International Criminal Law), Social Work, Sociology, Social Policy, Politics and Philosophy.
+I have extensive experience with conducting empirical and theoretical research in Criminology, Criminal Justice and Social Work using a range of qualitative and quantitative methods and with teaching in the above areas.

-I work as a CPD Legal Researcher at the Law Society of Scotland, as a Tutor at the University of Edinburgh, while I am also a Scottish Justice Fellow.
+I work as a Global Data Fellow (Policy & Legal Research) at Childlight Institute (University of Edinburgh), as a Tutor at the University of Edinburgh, while I am also a Scottish Justice Fellow.

 Gaitis, K. K. (2022).
 ‘Addressing the Trauma of Human Trafficking Victims in the UK’, IRISS. [online].
 Available at: https://www.iriss.org.uk/resources/insights/addressing-trauma-human-trafficking-victims-uk.